SCLW/Circuitry-Based-Sound/readme.md

 ## Mixing

-There are two ways of mixing signals together, active and passive mixing.
+There are various ways of mixing signals together.
+Using CMOS chips like the XOR CD4070 works for digital signals.
+If more than two signals need to be mixed together, several logic gates can be chained together.
+Even though the resulting signal is not the sum of the source signals but some modulated result, the output signal is still compatible with digital electronics.
+This is not the case with active and passive mixing.
 Active mixing involves components, such as operational amplifiers, that need a power supply.
 Passive mixing works without an additional power supply, but introduces a voltage drop.

 ### Passive Mixing